 As the school’s top student, I was chosen to travel to Winnipeg to participate in “An Interchange on Canadian Studies” that featured Mel Hurtig, a Canadian rebel, as the keynote speaker.
 Families of the Winnipeg students billeted visiting students.
 I struck the jackpot.
-I was placed with Judy Craik, a daughter of Manitoba engineer and politician, Donald Craik.
+I was placed with the daughter of Manitoba engineer and politician, Donald Craik.
 Mrs. Craik noticed how slender I was and wanted to know my weight loss secret.
-I don’t know what answer I gave her, but I know it was a lie.
+I don’t know what I told her, but I know it was a lie.
 Concealing an eating disorder leads to lots of lying.

 In the fall of the same year, I went off to Teachers’ College.
 A new family doctor sent me to a different specialist who offered no explanation.